BrandynLo/OCI_WebHosting_Terraform/README.md

 - **Oracle Cloud Account** – You must have an Oracle Cloud account and set up your OCI credentials.
 [Create an Oracle Cloud Account](https://www.oracle.com/cloud/free/)
 - **OCI CLI** – Install the Oracle Cloud Infrastructure Command Line Interface (CLI) to authenticate and interact with your OCI tenancy.
 [OCI CLI Installation Guide](https://docs.oracle.com/en-us/iaas/Content/SDKDocs/cliinstall.htm)

-## Usage and *General Oracle Cloud Always Free Tier Limits:*
+## Usage and General Oracle Cloud Always Free Tier Limits:
-- Proceed with caution on additional cost allocation as currently:
+-Proceed with caution on additional cost allocation as currently:

-Compute (VMs):
+-These are the listed support for free-tier within OCI as of Nov.2025.
 - 2 VMs (each with 1 OCPU and 1 GB RAM) eligible for Always Free.

 - Block Storage: